MHCPPrograms/worlds-documentation/docs/asset-library-import/CreatingAndUpdatingAnInteractiveAssetTemplate.md

 - [References](#references)

 ## Topic One - Preparing Your Asset’s Elements Before Converting to an Asset Template
+Make sure that you work with FBS (File-Backed-Scripts).
+Full funtionality of Asset Templates is not guaranteed if you don't use File Backed Scripts.
 Create a parent object containing all elements of the asset.
 To keep your project organized and easily manageable, we recommend placing all elements of your asset within a single parent object.

 [PHOTO]
  Connect scripts that are not attached to any entities.
 If your asset includes scripts that are not linked to any entities, such as a “SharedEvents” script, you must ensure the script is connected to an object.
 In this case, we recommend creating a “SharedEvents” empty object and attaching the script to it.